Willie Mays (1979)

 In 1955, Mays led the National League in home runs with 51, triples with 13, and OPS with 1.059.
 The following season, it was his speed that drew attention when he led the league in stolen bases with 40.

 In 1957, Mays again led the league in triples, this time with a career high of 20 triples.
 He also led the league in stolen bases for the second time, a feat he would repeat two more times (1958 and 1959).
-He also led the league in home runs with An outstanding fielder, Mays won the first of 12 consecutive Gold Gloves in 1957.
+He finished the season with 195 hits, 26 doubles, 35 home runs, 38 stolen bases, and a .333 batting average in 152 games.
+An outstanding fielder, Mays won the first of 12 consecutive Gold Gloves in 1957.

 Mays had career highs in hits (208) and batting average (.347) in 1958.
 He led the NL in stolen bases with 31 and in OPS with 1.002.
 He had 33 doubles, 29 home runs, and 96 RBIs in 152 games.
 In 1959, he had 180 hits, a career high 43 doubles, 34 home runs, a league leading 27 stolen bases, 104 RBIs, and a .313 batting average in 151 games.